magepages/mpdocs/docs/reports-pro/index.md

 ![reports](https://i.imgur.com/9AWva9u.png)

 Store owners can add the SKU of products that they want to compare with the first product they choose, then click on the **Apply** button to add the product data as well as compare them.
-Besides, they can also filter according to various fields that isn't included in the default of Magento.
+Besides, they can also filter according to various fields that aren't included in the default of Magento.

 #### Sales By Location